simplworld/simpl.world.website/_posts/2021-05-17-load-run-data-on-demand.md

 ---

 When a user logs into a game, the Simpl frontend code figures out which runs the user is in and loads those runs' data into the redux store.
-For a user who is a leader in several runs, this could result in a large amount of data being loaded that user won't access.
+For a user who is a leader in several runs, this can result in a large amount of data being loaded that user won't access.
 Loading large amounts of run data can significantly delay the rendering of the leader's first page.
-A similar delay can occur re-rendering pages if the user refreshes the browser window.
+A similar delay can occur if the user refreshes the browser window.

 To handle such use cases, the `loadRunDataOnDemand` argument was added to the `simpl` decorator in version **0.8.0** of the `simpl-react` module.